cleemesser/keras-layer-norm-work/README.md

 A quick repo to work on implementing layer normalization in keras's LSTM

+It is not recommended to follow this. it is old and incomplete.

 This is a beginner project for me to help me learn understand keras + theano and tensorflow.

 Tools::